Chandogya Upanishad: Satyakama's education

+The story is notable for declaring that the mark of a student of Brahman is not parentage, but honesty.
+The story is also notable for the repeated use of the word Bhagavan to mean teacher during the Vedic era.

 Penance is unnecessary, Brahman as life bliss joy and love, the story of Upakosala

 The volumes 4.10 through 4.15 of Chandogya Upanishad present the third conversational story through a student named 'Upakosala'.
 The boy Satyakama Jabala described in volumes 4.4 through 4.9 of the text, is declared to be the grown up Guru (teacher) with whom Upakosala has been studying for twelve years in his Brahmacharya.